 Pregnant women should understand the basics about the C section

 When you’re pregnant, you prepare yourself for a vaginal birth, but sometimes situations arise in which a cesarean section, or C section, is the safest way to give birth for you and your baby.
-Our experienced Grapevine and Alliance obgyns want every pregnant woman to learn about the C section so they will be ready if the situation arises.
+Our experienced Grapevine and Fort Worth ObGyns want every pregnant woman to learn about the C section so they will be ready if the situation arises.

 When do women need to have a C section?

 During pregnancy and labor, situations may arise that necessitate a C section because our expert physicians have decided that this procedure is the safest way to proceed.
 You may need a C section in these situations:

 - You are carrying multiples.

 - We notice a failure to progress, and the cervix is not dilating properly.